 Underlying mental health issues include adverse childhood events (ACEs) such as physical, emotional, or sexual abuse, physical or emotional neglect, domestic violence, parental substance misuse, parental separation or divorce, and suicide or death in the immediate family.
 ACE are prevalent among people with substance addictions, and there is a clear correlation between people who experienced four or more ACEs and a diagnosis of SUD.

 America’s youth is also experiencing epidemic levels of anxiety and depression—mental health conditions correlated with substance misuse.
-From 2013 to 2019, 1 in 11 children aged 3–17 was affected by anxiety, according to the Centers for Disease Control and Prevention (CDC).
+From 2013 to 2019, 1 in 11 children aged 3–17 was affected by anxiety, according to the CDC.
 The same research showed that 1 in 5 adolescents aged 12–17 reported experiencing a major depressive episode.

 What Causes Co-occurring Disorders?